teknopaul/binjs/binjs/doc/ParserRules.md

 Any developer familiar with Javascript and bash should be able to immediatly determine which line is Javascript and which is bash from reading the code.
 When writing the code, the rules to determine the language must be known.
 Some code could be both valid JavaScript and bash to look at, this document defines the rules the preparser has for determining the language of each line.

-JavaScript and bash are fairly flexible with syntax rules, /bin/js is much less flexible, this enables the preparser to determine the language.
+JavaScript and bash are fairly flexible with syntax rules, /bin/js is less flexible, this enables the preparser to determine the language.

 ## JavaScript tokens

-Reserved tokens determine that a line is JavaScript, there are not many token and they should be familiar.
+Reserved tokens determine that a line is JavaScript, there are not many tokens and they should be familiar.
 N.B.
-JavaScript toekns often overrides bash builtins.
+JavaScript tokens often overrides bash builtins.

 ### If

 If a line starts with "if " it is treated as JavaScript.
+Leading whitespace is ignored when reeading the first token on the line.

  * if 		- Thus bash "if" is not interpreted by bash ever.
 JavaScript if syntax uses () and {} as you would expect it to.
  * else

 ### JavasScript looping is used